Distillery-Dev/ComfyUI-serverless/README.md

 The data store uses a hybrid storage strategy (in-RAM for speed, fallback to on-disk if required).

 This class is designed to be instantiated for each run and is best used as a context manager (`with` statement).
 At any point in time, there should be two WorkflowContext instances running:
-- The orchestrator instance, which holds the context for *all* runs and ensures the context is preserved across the run.
+- The master instance, which holds the context for *all* runs and ensures the context is preserved across the run.
 It is best used as a context manager using a `with` statement that encapsulates the whole logic.
-- The nested instance, which holds the context for any single workflow run.
-It is created in the beginning of every nested workflow run.
-Once create, the nested instance receives a reference to the orchestrator context (called a "receipt"), loads/saves data from it accordingly, and then finally returns the receipt back to the orchestrator before the nested instance shuts down.
+- The worker instance, which holds the context for any single workflow run.
+It is created in the beginning of every workflow run.
+Once created, the worer instance receives a reference to the master context (called a "receipt"), loads/saves data from it accordingly, and then finally returns the receipt back to the master before the worker instance shuts down.

 #### 4. ComfyConnector (The Instance Wrapper)

 ComfyConnector is a singleton class that acts as a Python wrapper to ComfyUI and allows us to pass workflows directly to its API.
-By choosing to nest a second ComfyUI server from within the runtime of ComfyUI, we liberate ourselves from the need to monkey patch the main ComfyUI instance in order to run a separate workflow, completely obviating our validation issues.

-Nesting two ComfyUI servers will also future-proof the code since we all it will take to run the run_sequential method is to pre-edit the workflow.json script to add to it the DiscomfortDataLoader node on top of the INPUT DiscomfortPorts.
-As the workflow.json structure is pretty solid at this point in time in the ComfyUI repository, this should make our code much less fragile to future developments of ComfyUI.
+This allows us to change variables at runtime *without actually messing with ComfyUI's runtime* -- we just run workflows (or even workflow segments) one at a time.
 ComfyConnector offers five handy methods:

 - **create()**, which instantiates the singleton and starts a ComfyUI server.
 - **upload_data()**, to save to ComfyUI's folders any required data (images, models etc) for execution.
 To avoid memory bloating, uploads that are flagged as ephemeral are automatically deleted when the server is killed.
 - **run_workflow()**, to queue a workflow.json for execution on the ComfyUI server managed by ComfyConnector, receiving its history object in the end (which contains the outputs of the workflow run).
+Crucially, it accepts both WORKFLOW or PROMPT JSON objects as inputs.
-- **kill_api()**, to kill the nested ComfyUI server upon the end of the workflow run.
+- **kill_api()**, to kill the managed ComfyUI server upon the end of the workflow run.
 - **get_prompt_from_workflow()**, to generate a ComfyUI-compatible prompt JSON from a workflow JSON.

 (Note: ComfyConnector is a standalone class.
 It does not depend on the rest of Discomfort and may be useful to anyone that needs to automatically launch, kill, queue workflows, or otherwise manage ComfyUI instances.)